-Galactic dust contamination affects the rotation spectrum measurement by producing additional disconnected bias and trispectrum induced by dust non-Gaussianity.
+Galactic dust contamination affects the rotation spectrum measurement by producing an additional disconnected bias and trispectrum induced by dust non-Gaussianity.
 While a thorough estimation of these two effects requires a reliable non-Gaussian dust simulation, the following evidence demonstrates that our rotation spectrum measurement is not significantly affected by Galactic dust: \bi \item We estimate the rotation spectrum by repeating the simulations with no dust and show that the change of the spectrum is negligible compared to the statistical uncertainties.
 This means that the additional disconnected bias by the Gaussian dust component is negligible.
-Since the power of the non-Gaussian dust is comparable to that of the Gaussian dust, the impact of the non-Gaussian dust on the disconnected bias would also be negligible. \item Bias from the dust trispectrum is also expected to be small because the rotation spectrum estimator is optimized to extract the rotation-induced trispectrum.
-Indeed, the lensing-induced trispectrum, which would be much more significant than the dust trispectrum at small scales, is also negligible in our analysis \cite{Namikawa:2016d}. \item To test the possible impact of dust we tighten the cut on large scale $B$ modes from $150<\ell$ to $200<\ell$.
-The results remain consistent with the null hypothesis. \item The dust could also lead to nonzero cross power between the lensing and rotation maps.
+Since the power of the non-Gaussian dust is comparable to that of the Gaussian dust, the impact of the non-Gaussian dust on the disconnected bias would also be negligible. \item To test the possible impact of dust we tighten the cut on large-scale $B$ modes from $150<\ell$ to $200<\ell$.
+The results remain consistent with the null hypothesis. \item The dust could also lead to nonzero cross-power between the lensing and rotation maps.
 We cross-correlate the reconstructed rotation angle with the reconstructed lensing maps from BK14 shown in our lensing paper \cite{BKVIII} and also with the public Planck 2015 lensing maps \cite{P15:phi}.
-The $\chi^2$-PTEs of these cross spectra are $0.75$ for $\alpha\times\kappa^{\rm BK14}$ and $0.63$ for $\alpha\times\kappa^{\rm P15}$.
-We find the cross spectrum to be consistent with zero. \ei These negative results suggest that the dust foreground contamination is not significant in the reconstructed rotation spectrum.
+The $\chi^2$ PTEs of these cross-spectra are $0.75$ for $\alpha\times\kappa^{\rm BK14}$ and $0.63$ for $\alpha\times\kappa^{\rm P15}$.
+We find the cross-spectrum to be consistent with zero. \ei These negative results suggest that the dust foreground contamination is not significant in the reconstructed rotation spectrum.